Dialogue to reslove the Honduran Crisis hits standstill....

 It also appears that Zelaya is tired of "house arrest" and is more willing than ever to reach a compromise.
 We'll see.
 His life of traveling the world had to have been preferable to the situation he is in now.
 Maybe he thought that once he came back he would march right in and take over.
 It hasn't worked out that way at all.

-an article on Processo Digital that covers many of these things.
+Here is a gooble translation to an article on Processo Digital that covers many of these things.